 - Copy the SteamApps, Steam.exe, and Userdata files back to the Steam directory.

-Follow the above solutions when Steam family sharing stops working.
-Some steps here should be carried out from the borrower’s end and others from the owner.
+With the solutions above, you should be able to fix the Steam Family Sharing not working issue.
+Note that some steps here should be carried out from the borrower’s end and others from the owner.

 If you are facing other issues, like Steam failing to authorize a computer, check our detailed guide to fix it quickly.